 No other law firm is better suited to successfully litigate birth injury lawsuits in Philadelphia and throughout Pennsylvania, New Jersey and the nation.

-Ross Feller Casey has three Ivy League trained doctors right on staff, including Dr. Charles H. Bowers, a nationally recognized physician with extensive experience in both surgery and Obstetrics and Gynecology.
-Dr. Bowers has been Board Certified in ObGyn for more than 30 years and has held positions of leadership and influence at three of New York City's busiest health-care facilities.
+Ross Feller Casey has a team of Ivy League trained doctors right on staff, including Dr. Charles H. Bowers, a nationally recognized physician with extensive experience in both surgery and Obstetrics and Gynecology.
+Dr. Bowers has been Board Certified in ObGyn for more than 30 years and has held positions of leadership and influence at three of New York City’s busiest health-care facilities.

 In the U.S. each year, a birth injury occurs in nearly seven out of every 1,000 births, often leaving the child with a lifetime disability.
 Often, they are not a matter of accidents.
 Many of the injuries were preventable and occurred solely because of negligence on the part of doctors or health-care providers either during pregnancy, labor, delivery, or after a child is born.